xXleowXx/gitlab-charts/doc/index.md

 To install a cloud-native version of GitLab, use the GitLab Helm chart.
 This chart contains all the required components to get started and can scale to large deployments.

+For a production deployment, you should have strong working knowledge of Kubernetes.
+This method of deployment has different management, observability, and concepts than traditional deployments.

+The GitLab Helm chart is made up of multiple [subcharts](charts/gitlab/index.md), each of which can be installed separately.

 For OpenShift-based installations, use [GitLab Operator](https://docs.gitlab.com/operator/), otherwise you'll have to update the [security context constraints](https://docs.gitlab.com/operator/security_context_constraints.html) yourself.